2018 EBT Women’s Point Ranking after 14th Storm San Marino Open

 The World and European champion received 200 ranking points in the EBT gold event, the second highest of five EBT tournament categories (platinum, gold, silver, bronze and satellite), to jump from 13th to third place with 416 point total.

-Jenny Wegner of Sweden and all-time women’s EBT title leader Ghislaine Stigter-Van Der Tol, Netherlands (four titles) missed the qualifying cut in San Marino yet received 100 and 140 points for fifth and third place finish in the women’s ranking to maintain first and second place with 594 and 575 points, respectively.
+Jenny Wegner (right) of Sweden and all-time women’s EBT title leader Ghislaine Stigter-Van Der Tol (left), Netherlands (four titles) missed the qualifying cut in San Marino yet received 100 and 140 points for fifth and third place finish in the women’s ranking to maintain first and second place with 594 and 575 points, respectively.

-Cherie Tan of Singapore slipped to fourth place with 335 and is followed by Jenny’s younger sister Cajsa Wegner in fifth place with 319.
-Bernice Lim of Singapore and Sin Li Jane of Malaysia are tied for sixth place at 304 points.
+Cherie Tan (right) of Singapore slipped to fourth place with 335 and is followed by Jenny’s younger sister Cajsa Wegner in fifth place with 319.
+Bernice Lim of Singapore and Sin Li Jane (below left) of Malaysia are tied for sixth place at 304 points.

 Rounding out the top 8 who will qualify for the EBT Masters in 2019 is De Rooij with 295 points.